DCS-Skunkworks/Bort/README.md

 ## Usage

-Upon first running the tool and if you are **not** on OpenBeta, you'll need to tell it where dcs-bios is, so it can load all the configuration files.
-Go to `Menu -> Select dcs-bios location` (or just press `Ctrl+O`) and select the folder where the dcs-bios json files are located (e.g. `%USERPROFILE%/Saved Games/DCS/Scripts/DCS-BIOS/doc/json`).
+Upon first running the tool and if you installed DCS when OpenBeta was a thing, you'll need to tell it where dcs-bios is, so it can load all the configuration files.
+Go to `Menu -> Select dcs-bios location` (or just press `Ctrl+O`) and select the folder where the dcs-bios json files are located (e.g. `%USERPROFILE%/Saved Games/DCS.openbeta/Scripts/DCS-BIOS/doc/json`).
 Once this has been set, it doesn't need to be set again.

 ## Contributing